kapdap/re-cvx-srt/index.md

 title: Home
 ---

-A SRT (Speedrun Tool) for Resident Evil: Code: Veronica that works with PCSX2 and RPCS3 emulators.
+RE CVX SRT is a speedrun tool for Resident Evil: Code: Veronica that works with PCSX2 and RPCS3 emulators.

 *Last Update: 2020-09-30 ([changelog](changelog.html))*.